mjavason/Currency-Converter-API/oldREADME.md

-# Currency-Converter-API
+# Scientific-Calculator-API

-Simple currency converter API with access to current rates of over 100 countries from the Exchangeratesapi service.
+Simple scientific calculator API built to demonstrate the enhanced type safety provided by the 'class-validator' and 'class-transformer' packages.

 ## API Documentation
 Explore the full API documentation on [Swagger](localhost:5000/docs).

 ## Main Scripts